Motion Setup Functions

 Before you command motion to the controller, you must first use the motion setup functions to configure your task and axis motion settings.
 Default motion settings are stored in controller parameters by Machine Setup.

-Task Programming Modes
+Task Targeting Modes

-• In incremental target mode, move targets are distances relative to the current axis location.
+• In Incremental target mode, move targets are distances relative to the current axis location.

-• In absolute target mode, move targets are positions relative to the zero location established by homing or the PositionOffsetSet() function.
+• In Absolute target mode, move targets are positions relative to the zero location established by homing or the PositionOffsetSet() function.

 function SetupTaskTargetMode($targetMode as TargetMode)